LeitAtar/Assembly-DOS-SimonGame/README.md

 ---

-## 🌟 About the Game
+## 🌟 About the Game {#about-the-game}

 **SIMON** is the classic memory game we all know and love—brought back to life in Assembly language for DOS! 🖥️✨ Your mission, should you choose to accept it, is to remember and repeat increasingly complex sequences of keys.
-It's more than a game; it's an 8-bit retro party for your brain! 🎉🝺
+It's more than a game; it's an 8-bit retro party for your brain! 🎉

 Think you're up for the challenge?
 Put your memory to the ultimate test and let's find out! 🧠💪

 ---

-## ✨ Features
+## ✨ Features {#features}

 - **Pure Assembly Code**: Forget about fancy high-level programming—this game is made from scratch with the raw magic of assembly! 💻🧤
 - **Interactive Gameplay**: Think you have what it takes to follow the sequence?
 SIMON is here to put you to the test! 🕰️